-But just like you shouldn’t use a single account to manage both your business and personal finances, it’s essential to have separate bank accounts for your different legal entities—even when they’re part of the same business venture.
+But just as you shouldn’t use a single account to manage both your business and personal finances, it’s essential to have separate bank accounts for different legal entities—even when they’re part of the same business venture.
+This article explains why.

 No matter the size or type of business, a dedicated bank account makes it easier for business owners to track their day-to-day financial transactions.
 However, as your small business grows or your business structure evolves, you may need more than one account.

-Let’s say you own a café, for example, and you want to open another in a different location.
-After seeking legal advice, you might decide to register your second café as a separate legal entity with its own bank account for liability reasons.
+Let’s say you own a café and want to open in a second location.
+After seeking legal advice, you might register your second café as a separate legal entity with its bank account for liability reasons.
+That way, if one café struggles with debt but the other performs well, debtors can’t easily claim the assets or cash of your financially successful business entity.

-While it’s not legally required, here are a few more reasons why we recommend keeping separate bank accounts for distinct business entities.
+While it’s not legally required, here are a few more reasons we recommend keeping separate bank accounts for distinct business entities.

 1. Easier bookkeeping